talkohavy/guides/docs/programming/javascript/iterator.md

-# ITERATOR
+# Iterator

 An iterator in JavaScript is an object that allows you to traverse through a collection (like an array, string, or custom data structure) one element at a time.
 It follows a specific protocol called the iterator protocol.

-## Iterator Protocol
+## 1. Iterator Protocol

 An object is an iterator if it implements a `next()` method, which returns an object with two properties:

 - value: The next value in the iteration sequence.
 - done: A boolean that indicates whether the iteration is complete (true if there are no more values to iterate over, false otherwise).

-## How Iterators Work
+## 2. How Iterators Work

-Here’s a basic example of an iterator:
+Here's a basic example of an iterator:

 ```js
 function createIterator(array) {